Copyright exceptions for disabled users

 Non "accessible" copies made for disabled users

 Library staff can make copies of extracts from items in the Library for disabled students or staff under the provisions in copyright legislation which allow librarians to copy works for their users.
 A copyright declaration must be provided in writing by the student or staff member, and there are standard limits on the amount that can be copied from published works (in general: one chapter or extracts up to 5% of a book; one article from a single issue of a journal or magazine).
 Copies produced in this way are not "accessible" copies, in that no special manipulation of the work is involved.
-Further information on this and other services which the Library can provide for disabled students and staff is available in the Library's Disability Policy.
+Further information on this and other services which the Library can provide for disabled students and staff is available in the Library's Disability Support pages on the website.